kaisersoftapps/docs/docs/script-master/web-triggers/index.md

 - **Security Considerations**: Validate incoming requests and perform authorized actions within Jira or Confluence applications to ensure security.
 - **Error Handling**: Implement robust error handling to ensure reliable trigger operation.
 - **Performance Optimization**: Optimize trigger performance for minimal latency and improved responsiveness.

+## Key Features

+- **No User Authentication Required**: Accessible via a unique URL, allowing external systems to communicate with Jira or Confluence seamlessly.
+- **Communication with Jira**: Interact with application using the `useApp()` method, enabling actions such as issue creation, updates, and workflow triggers.
+- **Scalability and Reliability**: Benefit from Forge platform's scalability and reliability for handling a large volume of requests.

 ## Use Cases